 A: The currency is the Egyptian Pound (EGP) which you can get from ATMs, banks and currency exchanges.
 Credit cards are accepted, but many places prefer cash, and you’ll always need a supply of small notes for ‘baksheesh’.

-Have you been to Siwa?
+Have you been to Egypt, and to Siwa?
+What was your experience like?
 Did I include your favourite Egypt tourist attractions in Siwa?
-Let me know in the comments below.
+Do let me know in the comments below – I love to hear from you.